 Enough research will pull your reader into the story.
 Too many facts dumped in will bore the reader.
 Or worse, jar them out of the story world.
 You want to do as much research as possible to plan and create your world, but only use a small fraction of that research to season your story.

-I hope I’ve convinced you on how important research is to writing.
-You may agree but still think research is boring.
+I hope I’ve convinced you of the importance of research to writing.
+You may agree, but still think research is boring.
 It won’t be if you’re researching topics, cultures, or places that caught your interest in the first place.
-It’s not like school where the teacher chooses the topic.
+It’s not like school, where the teacher chooses the topic.
 This is your book, your setting.
-Start with what you catches your eye in news stories, or online.
-Then research and see how what you learn can be used in your writing.
+Start with what catches your eye in news stories, or online.
+Then, research and see how what you learn can be used in your writing.
 Joanna Penn at The Creative Penn Blog can help you get started with How To Research Your Novel…And When To Stop.

-A warning though.
-Be careful on your sources.
-If you are writing a historical novel or any book and don’t want readers complaining about inaccuracies, check where you got your research.
+A warning, though.
+Be careful with your sources.
+If you are writing a historical novel or any book and don’t want readers complaining about inaccuracies, check your sources.
 The best sources of facts are from books, libraries, encyclopedias, and universities.
-While Pinterest and blogs are fun and can get you started on your research check all the facts with professional sources before you add them to your story.
+While Pinterest and blogs are fun and can get you started on your research, check all the facts with professional sources before you add them to your story.

 Also, researching is addictive.
 I often use research as an excuse not to write.
 It’s so much fun!
 Now I force myself to write first and research after.
-So scroll through Pinterest and find some fun historical pin then head over to the library and learn more about why that was so interesting to you.
+So scroll through Pinterest and find a fun historical pin, then head over to the library to learn more about why that was so interesting to you.
 It might spark an idea for your writing or for the next book you want to read.

 What kind of details in a book make you feel like you’re a part of the story?
-Comment below and let me know what your favorite book is and how the author’s research made that book come alive for you.
+Comment below and let me know your favorite book and how the author’s research made it come alive for you.